kbariotis/kostasbariotis.com/src/pages/progressive-linting/index.md

 }
 ```

-Husky will add the `precommit` script as a precommit hook to Git.
-Every time you are going to commit a bunch of files will run the `lint-staged` which in turn will list all the currently staged files and run ESLint with every each of them.
+[Husky](https://github.com/typicode/husky) will add the `precommit` script as a precommit hook to Git.
+Every time you are going to commit a bunch of files will run the [lint-staged](https://github.com/okonet/lint-staged) which in turn will list all the currently staged files and run ESLint with every each of them.
 If once fails, the hook will fail.

 Now try to modify a file and commit it.
 Husky will run the precommit hook only for the file that you tried to modify.
 You won't be able to commit unless the linter say so.

+## The results
 The plan worked great and after a few weeks the whole codebase changed radically.
 We weren't bothering with formatting our code while writting it and we could be sure on every commit that we didn't forget to initialize a variable before using it.

 What would you do in a similar position?